newbery/coveragepy/doc/commands/cmd_debug.rst

     Usage: coverage debug <topic>

     Display information about the internals of coverage.py, for diagnosing problems.
-Topics are: 'data [filenames]' to summarize data files; 'sys' to show installation information; 'config' to show the configuration; 'premain' to show what is calling coverage; 'pybehave' to show internal flags describing Python behavior; 'sqlite' to show SQLite compilation options.
+Topics are:

+    'config' to show configuration settings.

+    'data [filenames]' to summarize data files.

+    'premain' to show what is calling coverage.

+    'pybehave' to show internal flags describing Python behavior.

+    'sqlite' to show SQLite compilation options.

+    'sys' to show installation information.

     Options:
       --debug=OPTS     Debug options, separated by commas. [env: COVERAGE_DEBUG]